armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 {{< tabs name="DeploymentPlugin" >}}
 {{% tabbody name="Operator" %}}

-If you are running Armory Enterprise 2.26.3, `armory.cloud` block goes in a different location.
+If you are running Armory CD 2.26.3, `armory.cloud` block goes in a different location.
 Instead of `spec.spinnakerConfig.spinnaker`, the block needs to go under both `spec.spinnakerConfig.gate` and `spec.spinnakerConfig.orca`.
 For more information see [Known issues](#known-issues).
 Additionally there is a `plugins` block that needs to be added.

 The installation instructions using the Operator are the same except for where the `armory.cloud` and this `plugins` block go.